YH-100203/AhLoan-Bot/README.md

 By integrating Telegram Bot API and real-time currency conversion, AhLoanBot demonstrates how simple automation can solve everyday inconveniences efficiently.

-# AhLoan-Bot
-AhLoan-Bot is a telegram bot that sends scheduled payment reminders every month.

 # IMPLEMENTATIONS
-Written in Javascript, usage of ExchangeRateAPI to get real time exchange rates.
-Use of Google Script Triggers to create a scheduled process that runs once every month.
+Telegram bot written in Javascript, with a usage of ExchangeRateAPI to get real time exchange rates as well as Google Script Triggers to create a scheduled process that runs once every month.